lter/lterpalettefinder/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.
-This is the first submission of this package so there may be a NOTE to that effect.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.